-The selling stockholder has represented to us that it acquired the shares of common stock for its own account for investment only and not with a view towards the public sale or distribution thereof, except pursuant to sales registered under the Securities Act or exemptions therefrom.
-In recognition of the fact that the selling stockholder may wish to be legally permitted to sell the shares when it deems appropriate, we agreed with the selling stockholder to file with the Commission under the Securities Act the registration statement with respect to the sale of the shares from time to time in transactions in the over-the-counter market, in privately negotiated transactions, or through a combination of these methods of sale, and have agreed to prepare and file such amendments and supplements to the registration statement as may be necessary to keep the registration statement effective until the shares are no longer required to be registered for the sale thereof by the selling stockholder.
-The selling stockholder's address is 4405 West 6th Avenue, Vancouver, British Columbia, Canada V6R 1V2.
+The selling stockholder has represented to us that he acquired the shares of common stock for his own account for investment only and not with a view towards the public sale or distribution thereof, except pursuant to sales registered under the Securities Act or exemptions therefrom.
+In recognition of the fact that the selling stockholder may wish to be legally permitted to sell the shares when he deems appropriate, we agreed with the selling stockholder to file with the Commission under the Securities Act the registration statement with respect to the sale of the shares from time to time in transactions in the over-the-counter market, in privately negotiated transactions, or through a combination of these methods of sale, and have agreed to prepare and file such amendments and supplements to the registration statement as may be necessary to keep the registration statement effective until the shares are no longer required to be registered for the sale thereof by the selling stockholder.